Abrar-404/xentric-client/README.md

 [Server-side Link](https://github.com/Abrar-404/xentric-server) <br>

 # Unique Features
 - It has a section for relaxation of users/customers.
-If they get bored or they are tired of their scrolling, the can come to this section and relax for a moment with the "Framer Motion" animation
+If they get bored or they are tired of their scrolling, the can come to this section and relax for a moment with the "Framer Motion" animation <br> <br>
-- It has a framer motion animation on the banner which provides visual entertainment and make the banner more interesting
+- It has a framer motion animation on the banner which provides visual entertainment and make the banner more interesting <br> <br>
-- There is a "Diff" in the users profile secion in which there shows the name of the users which makes the UI more attractive and make the users feel special in this website
+- There is a "Diff" in the users profile section in which there shows the name of the users which makes the UI more attractive and make the users feel special in this website <br> <br>
-- There is also a pie chart in the user profile from where they can see how much products they ordered/owned
+- There is also a pie chart in the user profile from where they can see how much products they ordered/owned <br> <br>

 # Other Features of this project
 - This is a dynamic project where there is a navbar which contains 5 routes <br> <br>